FutureAxolotl/tomorrow-night-dotfiles/README.md

 * Polybar
 * Macchina
 * feh or nitrogen
+NOTE: You may have to edit the `sxhkdrc` file based off of what you use for web browser, terminal emulator, and program launcher.

 # Installation
 To install the dotfiles, put them in the directories they need to go in (all should be located in `.config`, execpt for the Doom Emacs config, which goes in `.doom.d`).
 You may have to `chmod +x` the `bspwmrc` and `sxhkd` files.